 USG also offers lifestyle benefits packages for employees.
 Plan participants can receive discounts for services like roadside assistance, identity theft protection, pet care, and more.

 Whether you should enroll depends on your specific needs and interests.
-Because these services are specific and not universal needs, we do not have a general recommendation.
-That said, if you are interested in participating, we encourage you to talk with your benefits provider to better assess the quality of the services and vendors covered by the lifestyle benefits package.
+If you are interested in participating, we encourage you to talk with your benefits provider to better assess the quality of the services and vendors covered by the lifestyle benefits package.

-There are a lot of variables and options when it comes to open enrollment benefits.
-Sometimes, it can be tricky or a little overwhelming to review all of the options and make the decisions that are best for you.
+There are many options when it comes to open enrollment benefits.
+At times, it can seem overwhelming to evaluate all your choices and make the best decision.

-We hope this guide has provided some clarity and direction for this year’s open enrollment period with USG.
+We hope this guide has provided some level of simplification and clarity for this year’s open enrollment period with USG.